How Croatia celebrates Easter – customs and food

 For coloring eggs using onion shells, you will need:

-- A piece of clothes or cotton wool
+- A piece of clothing or cotton wool

 - A small basket or saucer